1. WHAT FUNDS ARE DISBURSED BY GCC?

 Work-study earnings are based on the time sheets submitted by your supervisor and paychecks are issued monthly by the College Payroll Office.
 Contact the Job Placement Office for further information.

-BOG refund checks are mailed to you by the Tuition Office if you paid your enrollment fees prior to receiving a BOG and are due a refund.
+CCPG refund checks are mailed to you by the Tuition Office if you paid your enrollment fees prior to receiving a CCPG and are due a refund.

 Scholarship checks are disbursed from the Scholarship Office after they have been received from the funding agency and your eligibility has been verified by the Scholarship or Financial Aid Office.